|1. Description - |

 - Two midterms and one final; examinations may include slide identification, term definition and slide comparison essay, short answer and objective questions.

 |7.
 Representative Text(s) - |

-When taught via Foothill Global Access, supplemental lectures, handouts, tests and assignments delivered via e-mail; feedback on tests and assignments delivered via e-mail or internet; class discussion may be delivered in chat rooms, listservers and newsgroups.
+When taught via Foothill Global Access, supplemental lectures, handouts, tests and assignments delivered via Etudes and/or e-mail; feedback on tests and assignments delivered via Etudes and/or e-mail; class discussion may be delivered in chat rooms, listservers and newsgroups.

 |8.
 Disciplines - |

 - Reading Online Lessons/Lectures introducing student to art/art history, presented in weekly Modules and viewing supporting videos on contemporary artists.